odalet/MDComposer/README.md

 # MDComposer

-Merges several Markdown documents into one PDF
+_Experiment_: Merges several Markdown documents into one PDF